 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have cancer, congestive heart failure (CHF), diabetes, chronic obstructive pulmonary disease (COPD), or any type of infection, including a history of hepatitis B or tuberculosis.
-Tell your doctor if you have psoriasis, problems with your immune system, or if you have multiple sclerosis or Wegener's granulomatosis.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have cancer, congestive heart failure (CHF), diabetes, chronic obstructive pulmonary disease (COPD), psoriasis, immune system problems, Wegener granulomatosis, or a condition that affects your nervous system (such as multiple sclerosis or a history of Guillain-Barré syndrome).
+Tell your doctor if you have an infection, a history of hepatitis B, tuberculosis (TB) or a history of TB, or have been in close contact with someone who has active TB.
+Tell your doctor if you are allergic to latex.

 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.